ceticamarco/backup.sh/README.md

 `backup.sh` is a POSIX compliant, modular and lightweight backup utility to save and encrypt your files.
-This tool is intended to be used on small scale UNIX environments such as VPS, personal servers and workstations. `backup.sh` uses [rsync](https://linux.die.net/man/1/rsync), [tar](https://linux.die.net/man/1/tar) and [openssl](https://linux.die.net/man/1/openssl) to copy, compress and encrypt the backup.
+This tool is intended to be used on small scale UNIX environments such as VPS, personal servers and workstations. `backup.sh` uses [rsync](https://linux.die.net/man/1/rsync), [tar](https://linux.die.net/man/1/tar) and [gpg](https://linux.die.net/man/1/gpg) to copy, compress and encrypt the backup.

-While `backup.sh` should work in any POSIX compliant environment, the official supported operating systems are:
+While `backup.sh` should work in any POSIX compliant environment, `backup.sh` should work in any POSIX compliant environment, and it's successfully being used on
 - GNU/Linux;
+- OpenBSD
 - FreeBSD;
 - Apple MacOS.